-I met so many amazing people during my visit in South Korea that I really wanted to share with you about them, their story and what I have learn from them.
+I met so many amazing South Korea people during my visit to the country.
+Hence, I really wanted to share with you about them, their story, and what I have learn from them.

 “We don’t meet people by accident.